 If the current salary is within market rates, you can help your employee to understand that earning a higher salary is usually aligned with greater responsibility and volume of work.
 You can ask your employee what other tasks they could take on in their current role or what additional skills they are looking to develop that will justify them earning a bigger salary.

 At Richard Lloyd we can tell you what a fair and reasonable salary is for all Sydney based accounting roles.
 Checking job boards will also give you a general sense of what the market is paying for different roles and what roles are in demand.

 You may find yourself faced with a reasonable request for a pay rise, but your budget doesn’t allow for significant salary increases.
 Why not take a look at each employee’s current skill levels and qualifications and look for training gaps where you can potentially provide training or increase responsibility.
 Learning and development opportunities are a big factor in job satisfaction and can allay salary concerns in the short term.

 If however, your employee genuinely feels that they are worth more money than you are prepared to pay, you are likely at an impasse.
 The reality is that these people will go where the money is.
 Ultimately you need to ask yourself what value do they really bring to you, your team and the company and what is the potential risk of them going elsewhere.

-For a better use of the term salary, please read 3 Steps To Present A Salary Package That Top Accounting Candidates Can’t Refuse.
+For further information, please read 3 Steps To Present A Salary Package That Top Accounting Candidates Can’t Refuse.